Patsy Stone: Significance

 For her portrayal of Patsy Stone, Lumley was nominated four different times for the BAFTA Award for Best Comedy Performance, winning in 1995.
 She also won the BAFTA for Best Light Entertainment in 1993, and a British Comedy Award the same year for best actress.

 The characters of Patsy and Edina Monsoon enjoy a significant following in the LGBT community and have long been favourite subjects for drag performances.
+In 2022, Welsh drag queen The Vivienne impersonated Lumley, in character as Patsy, in the Snatch Game challenge on RuPaul's Drag Race All Stars season 7.
 Jennifer Saunders has described both Patsy and Edina as unconventional feminists, because "[i]t's never been about them finding a relationship, or defining themselves by having to have a man.
 They live life entirely on their own terms as women, and to be honest, men don't really affect them much.
 I mean, occasionally they want sex, but who doesn't?
 They're not defined by normality.
 They create their own normality."